The 'Big Package': How Russia was driven to default | Headlines

 Days later, on March 2, the EU struck again https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/russia-s-military-aggression-against-ukraine-eu-bans-certain-russian-banks-from-swift-system-and-introduces-further-restrictions by banning seven Russian banks from SWIFT, an international financial messaging system crucial for cross-border transactions.
 Booting Russian lenders from SWIFT had long been considered a 'nuclear option,' but the invasion put it on the table and when the EU decided to activate it, those at SWIFT headquarters just outside Brussels were ready.

-Credit rating agency, S&P Global, already stripped Moscow of its coveted investment grade rating on Feb.
+The credit rating agency, S&P Global, already stripped Moscow of its coveted investment-grade rating on Feb.
 26 and Russian bonds were slumping, but a heavier blow followed on March 15, when the EU told top credit agencies to stop rating Russian dept or risk losing their licenses to operate in the bloc.
 "We were caught flat-footed, certainly we were not given any advanced warning," one senior rating agency analyst said.
-"Basically the question was, does this mean we can't rate Russia any more?"
+"Basically the question was, does this mean we can't rate Russia anymore?"
 It turned out the answer was yes.

 However, a special "waiver" in the U.S. sanctions granted by the Treasury's Office of Foreign Assets Control allowed payments to go through.
 UNINTENDED CONSEQUENCES